Performance cost: std::allocator vs std::pmr::polymorphic_allocator

-This blog post explores why memory management is a critical bottleneck in embedded systems and how C++17’s Polymorphic Memory Resources (PMR) can dramatically improve performance, determinism, and memory efficiency compared to traditional std containers.
+This blog post explores why memory management is a critical bottleneck in embedded systems and how C++17’s Polymorphic Memory Resources (PMR) compare to the default std::allocator in performance, determinism, and memory efficiency.
+(See correction notice - original results were flawed.)

 - Why Memory Management Matters in Embedded Systems